TL; DR

 One study involving athletes with PTSD-like symptoms after sports injuries found that even a single session of EMDR significantly reduced anxiety and improved self-confidence (Reynoso-Sánchez & Hoyos-Flores, 2023).
 Heart rate variability data confirmed this change wasn’t just subjective—it showed actual nervous system regulation during and after therapy.

 Imagine no longer bracing yourself before every ride, every speech, or every spotlight moment.
-EMDR doesn’t teach you to cope with anxiety.
-It helps your brain learn there’s nothing to fear in the first place.
+An EMDR therapist doesn’t teach you to cope with anxiety.
+It helps your brain learn that there’s nothing to fear in the first place.

 Performance Blocks: When “Try Harder” Doesn’t Work